encoredev/encore/README.md

 Encore has been designed to let you go outside of the framework when you want to, and easily drop down in abstraction level when you need to.
 This means you're not likely to run into any "dead ends".

 If you really do want to migrate away, it's relatively easy to do.
 Because when you build an Encore application, the vast majority of code is just plain Go.
-So in practise, the amount of code specific to Encore is very small.
+So in practice, the amount of code specific to Encore is very small.

 And with Encore, most of the value comes from letting you avoid doing a bunch of foundational work.
 Which means what you need to do when migrating away, is exactly what you would have had to do without Encore anyway.